apache/airflow/docs/best-practices.rst

 Variables
 ---------

-You should avoid usage of Variables outside a task.
+You should avoid usage of Variables outside an operator's execute() method or Jinja templates.
 Variables create a connection to metadata DB of Airflow to fetch the value.
 Airflow parses all the DAGs in the background at a specific period.
 The default period is set using ``processor_poll_interval`` config, which is by default 1 second.
 During parsing, Airflow creates a new connection to the metadata DB for each Variable.
 It can result in a lot of open connections.

-If you really want to use Variables, we advice to use them from a jinja template with the syntax :
+If you really want to use Variables, we advice to use them from a Jinja template with the syntax :

 .. code::